Emmer Green

-Emmer Green is the northernmost suburb of Reading in Berkshire, England, centred around 2 mi north of the town centre.
-Having most of its own commerce, sport and other amenities, Emmer Green has an arbitrary divide with larger Caversham and a border with Oxfordshire, the county in which both places formerly stood.
+Emmer Green is the northernmost suburban neighbourhood of Reading in Berkshire, England, and is centred around 2 mi north of the town centre.
+It is predominantly a residential area and forms part of Caversham, a village and suburb that was once an independent town on the north bank of the River Thames opposite Reading.

 History

-Emmer Green was historically within the ancient parish and then civil parish of Caversham, until Caversham as a civil parish was absorbed into Reading's parish in 1911.
+Emmer Green was historically a distinct settlement within the ancient parish, and then civil parish, of Caversham, in the county of Oxfordshire.
+This settlement was clustered around the junctions of the roads now known as Peppard Road, Kidmore End Road and Grove Road.
+It received its first church in the 1860s.
+This was replaced by a tin tabernacle in 1897, and by the current St Barnabas Church in 1924.
+The 1897 building is still used as the church hall.

+By the latter part of the 19th century, the south-western part of Caversham parish, nearest to Reading, had become densely built up.
+In 1894, the rural section of the parish to the north of Emmer Green was split off to form the new parish of Kidmore End, and the remainder of the parish became the urban district of Caversham.
+In 1911, this was again split, with the built-up section, including Emmer Green, transferred into the borough of Reading and county of Berkshire, whilst the still rural eastern section was transferred to the Oxfordshire parish of Eye and Dunsden.

 Emmer Green has five former mansions.
 Two are now converted for residential use: Rosehill House and Notley Place.
 Rosehill House, standing in 14 acres of ground, was once part of Caversham Manor, the first building being erected in 1791.
 Martin John Sutton, of Sutton's Seeds, lived there, the house then being called Kidmore Grange.
 In 1923 it was bought for the Oratory Preparatory School; then from the outbreak of the last war until 1958 it accommodated part of The Salvation Army's headquarters as staff were evacuated from central London.
 The house has since been converted into flats and a housing estate built on the grounds.
 The third, Caversham Park, is owned by the BBC, while Grove House has become Highdown School.
 Caversham Place was designed by the architect Clough Williams-Ellis for Major-General Sir Cecil Pereira, whose brother The Rev Edward Thomas Pereira was headmaster and benefactor of The Oratory School.